SKrotkih/QuickNotes/README.md

 - Xcode 9.4.1
 - Objective-C

-## Install and Launch the App
+## How to install and launch the app

 - clone or unzip the repository.
 - go to the root folder.

-Open QuickNotes.xcworkspace
+- Open QuickNotes.xcworkspace
-Select QuickNotes scheme.
+- Select QuickNotes scheme.
-Select iOS 11 iPhone simulator.
+- Select iOS 11 iPhone simulator.
-Start he app by pressing Command+R
+- Start the app by pressing Command+R

 ## Features